pitt-crc/user-manual/docs/policies/resource-descriptions-for-writing-proposals.md

 Pitt IT maintains the critical environmental infrastructure (power, cooling, networking, and security) and administers the cluster operating systems and storage backups.

-CRC interfaces directly with researchers and provides software installation services, training workshops, and personalized consultation on improving software design/performance and computational workflows.
+CRCD interfaces directly with researchers and provides software installation services, training workshops, and personalized consultation on improving software design/performance and computational workflows.
 The road map for research computing infrastructure is developed jointly by CRC and CSSD to meet the emerging needs of researchers at the University.